 Combination of specific allocations when identifiable (E.g. Malpractice) and general allocations based on applicable use.

-If you would like to see the detailed allocations methodology used in this example, please see the worksheets on our website: See WORKSHEETS.
+If you want to see the detailed allocation methodology used in this example, please refer to the worksheets on our website: See WORKSHEETS. |

 Using this cost allocation methodology yields the following schedule of costs per timekeeper.
 As we wanted to create a dynamic example, we have included a few other factors:

-• Associate 3 (A3) and Paralegal (2) work remotely and do not have assigned offices.
+- Associate 3 (A3) and Paralegal (2) work remotely and do not have assigned offices.

-• Practice 1 bills on a fixed fee basis, but keeps track of time
+- Practice 1 bills on a fixed fee basis but keeps track of time

-• This sample firm is assumed to have good cost accounting systems and can specifically track business development, CLE, Training, Library and other costs.
+- This sample firm is assumed to have good cost accounting systems and can specifically track business development, CLE, Training, Library and other costs.

-• Contract CFO, HR, and Accounting all work remotely and have no need for dedicated office space.
+- Contract CFO, HR, and Accounting all work remotely and have no need for dedicated office space.

 The two schedules presented below include a revenue allocation by timekeeper and originator, and a cost allocation by timekeeper and by practice group.